-These switches are designed to interconnect multiple segments (or collision domains).
+The SF-4024FL is designed to interconnect multiple segments (or collision domains).
 It can be connected to network cards in PCs and servers, as well as to hubs, switches or routers.
-It may also be connected to devices using optional SFP tranceivers.
+It may also be connected to other devices using optional SFP transceivers.